xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 File > Prefrences > Tools > Last.fm Playcount.Sync

-- Make a last.fm count and authorise it.
+- Make a last.fm account and authorise it.
 - You then should be able to click the hearts in the Fluent Control Panel (Credit to u/eurekagliese)